Core-Pluginss/HytaleBase/README.md

 # HytaleBase
-Usage:
+Use in your project:
 - Step 1:
-   Clone this project and build it - `gradle clean build`
+   Clone this project and build it - `gradle clean build` or go to https://github.com/Core-Pluginss/HytaleBase/releases and download the latest
 - Step 2:
     In your plugin's `build.gradle.kts` modify the repositories and dependencies:
 ```gradle